brandonjank/Possibly/README.md

 ## PossiblyEngine
-PossiblyEngine is an event, module and timer based rotation optimization addon for World of Warcraft.
+PossiblyEngine is an event, module and timer based rotation optimization addon for World of Warcraft Mists of Pandaria 5.4.8.
+WoW MoP.

 PossiblyEngine is licensed under a modified BSD license.